DFgraphics/Afro-Graphics/README.md

 ________________________________________
 This graphics pack requires the "SDL Windows", Mac, or Linux version of Dwarf Fortress.

-The main tilesets (located in the /data/art/ folder) and the creature graphics of this graphics pack (located in the /raw/graphics/ folder) require any version of Dwarf Fortress from v0.31.05 or later.
+Additionally, the creature graphics of this graphics pack (located in the /raw/graphics/ folder) require one of the above versions from v0.31.05 or later.

-More critically, the raw data objects (located in the /raw/objects/ folder) are only compatible with a *very limited* range of Dwarf Fortress versions.
-Trying to use these objects files in an incompatible version of Dwarf Fortress cause damage save files.
-The versions of Dwarf Fortres that the included objects files are compatible with are listed on thee release page before you download them: https://github.com/DFgraphics/Afro-Graphics/releases
+Most critically, the raw data objects (located in the /raw/objects/ folder) are only compatible with a *very limited* range of Dwarf Fortress versions.
+Trying to use these objects files in version of Dwarf Fortress not compatible with them will likely cause damage to save files.
+The versions of Dwarf Fortres that the included objects files are compatible with are listed on the release page before you download them: https://github.com/DFgraphics/Afro-Graphics/releases

-As for the content in the /data/init/ folder, it should generally be compatible with any version of Dwarf Fortress especially earlier versions than the listed in the range of compatible versions, but could cause minor graphical issues when used with newer versions of Dwarf Fortress.
+As for the content in the /data/init/ folder, it should generally be compatible with any version of Dwarf Fortress (especially earlier versions than the listed in the range of compatible versions), but could cause minor graphical issues when used with newer versions of Dwarf Fortress than the listed compatible versions.

-As a 16x16 graphics pack, this tileset looks best on at a display resolution of 1280 (horizontally) by 400 (vertically).
-At smaller screen resolutions, the game window may take up more space than is available on your screen, but can be fixed by resizing the game window which will cause the pixels to be drawn at a scaled-down size to fit.
+As a 16x16 graphics pack, this tileset looks best at a display resolution of at least 1280 horizontally by 400 vertically.
+At smaller display resolutions, the game window may take up more space than is available on your screen but can be fixed by resizing the game window, which will cause the pixels to be drawn at a scaled-down size to-fit.

 ________________________________________